molabokchi/deepdriver_ce/standalone/README.md

 ```

-## Run script
+## Run script (standalone)

-Move bokchiInfra directory (standalone)
+Move to standalone directory
 ```
 $ cd deepdriver_ce/standalone

 ```

 Start all containers
 **Caution**: It takes few minutes for installing.
-Esepcially in the gitlab provisioning.
+Esepcially in the gitlab provisioning step.

 ```
 $ ./1.start.all.sh